World AIDS Day

 While once considered a death sentence, advancements in treatments and significant gains have been made over the years allowing people to live longer and have a better quality of life.
 But the fact remains, HIV/AIDS continues to be a serious public health challenge around the globe.
-It was estimated that nearly 35 million people were living with HIV/AIDS in 2013.
-Over 3 million of those were children.
-19 million of those folks do not know they have the virus.

 Each year, all sorts of information and educational events are held on World AIDS Day.
 Candlelight vigils, concerts, marches, bake sales and other activities take place around the globe.
 People can also show their support by wearing a red ribbon, one of the world’s most recognized symbols.